-To initiate the informal resolution process, a complainant needs to submit a formal complaint, as defined above.
-If a respondent wishes to initiate the informal resolution process, they should contact the Title IX coordinator to so indicate.
-The College reserves the right to determine if the informal resolution process is improper for alleged conduct.
+If any party wishes to initiate the informal resolution process, they should contact the Title IX coordinator to indicate that.
+The College reserves the right to determine if the informal resolution process is appropriate for alleged conduct.
+The Title IX coordinator may decide, for example, that informal resolution is not appropriate where they determine that the alleged conduct would present a future risk of harm to others.

-It is not necessary to pursue informal resolution process first in order to pursue a formal process, and any party participating in informal resolution process can stop the process at any time and begin or resume the formal process.
+It is not necessary to pursue the informal resolution process first in order to pursue a grievance process, and any party participating in the informal resolution process can stop the process at any time and begin or resume the grievance process.